-From the time of its manufacture, the card is in possession of the Cryptographic Officer until it is ultimately issued to the User.
-From that point, the card is in the physical possession of the User.
+From the time of its manufacture, the chip package is in possession of the Cryptographic Officer until it is ultimately issued to the User.
+From that point, the chip package is in the physical possession of the User.

-To attack the cryptographic information contained in the module, that is to attempt to compromise this information, requires physical access to the card.
+To attack the cryptographic information contained in the module, which is to attempt to compromise this information, requires physical access to the chip package.
 To eavesdrop on normal activities of the module, while it is still in possession of either the Cryptographic Officer or of the User, will be demonstrated to be difficult or impossible due to the protocols and security mechanisms protecting access to the module's information and services.
-To eavesdrop on the module through extraordinary means requires physical possession of the card.
-In this event, the absence of the card is detected by either the Cryptographic Officer or the User and the capabilities of the card within a larger systems context can be disabled.
+To eavesdrop on the module through extraordinary means requires physical possession of the chip package.
+In this event, the absence of the chip package is detected by either the Cryptographic Officer or the User and the capabilities of the chip within a larger systems context can be disabled.

-If the module is attacked through physical means, the attack will be evident due to the disturbance of the packaging of the card and module.
+If the module is attacked through physical means, the attack will be evident due to the disturbance of the packaging of the chip package and module.
 The ICC is embedded within an epoxy coating that is extremely difficult to penetrate without leaving evidence of the attack.
 Further, the packaging itself is resistant to penetration.